-A report published last month suggests that although most people want to donate to small, local charities rather than large, national ones, they simply don’t know that these small charities exist.
-The report, commissioned by TSB, also shows that almost four in ten (38%) Brits can’t name a single local charity.
+In 2016, a report was published suggesting that although most people want to donate to small, local charities rather than large, national ones, they simply don’t know that these small charities exist.
+The report, commissioned by TSB, also showed that almost four in ten (38%) Brits can’t name a single local charity.

 “Despite the great lengths their members go to in a bid to support those who need help, the truth is that many of the UK’s grassroots charities are toiling away in an awareness vacuum.”

 TSB ‘Small but vital: Local Charities Matter’ report

 Is this lack of awareness a bad thing for small charities?
 Not necessarily.
 The fact that very few small charities are maximising their profile locally means less competition for the ones who want to do something about it.

 Even if you don’t have a communications budget, there are lots of ways that you can begin to build your profile – here are six steps to get you started.